thogr/bedede/README.md

 The @OnEntry method is the guard that defines the entry condition that must be fulfilled when entering the state.

 #### Define Entries to states
-An Entry to a state defines the path to the state, as a *given().when().then* transition.
+An Entry to a state defines the path to the state, as a `given().when().then()` transition.
-By defining a @DefaultEntry in a state class you may access the states default entry with the given(State.class) syntax.
+By defining a `@DefaultEntry` in a state class you may access the state's default entry with the given(State.class) syntax.
-But you may also use an entry explicitly, e.g given(DoorUnlocked.byUnlockingWith(someKey)
+But you may also use an entry explicitly, e.g `given(DoorUnlocked.byUnlockingWith(someKey)`
 ```java

 public static class DoorUnlocked extends DoorState {